 In this situation, you’ll generally want to enroll in Medicare during your Initial Enrollment Period.
 Because you are not yet drawing from Social Security, you’ll need to take action to sign up for Medicare.

 Even if you want to remain on your employer-provided insurance, if you don’t enroll in Medicare, your insurer can refuse to pay the portion of claims that would have been covered by Medicare.
 Additionally, because you work for a small group employer, you could incur late enrollment penalties when you do choose to enroll in Medicare.

 Even if you plan to continue working for a large group employer, you should enroll in Medicare Part A (which is premium-free for most people) and assess the quality of your employer’s insurance to determine if you should enroll in Part B. This is because, oftentimes, Medicare provides better value than employer insurance.
 We’ll explain more about assessing your employer coverage below.

 For now, if you plan to remain on your employer’s insurance, you should enroll in Part A and defer Part B enrollment until you stop working or lose your coverage.
+Just be sure you qualify for the Part B Special Enrollment Period!
 If you don’t plan to remain on your employer’s insurance, you should enroll in Medicare—including Original Medicare and supplemental coverage—to avoid penalties.

 If you’re contributing to an HSA, you should compare Medicare coverage to your employer coverage.
 If you intend to continue contributing to your HSA, then you shouldn’t sign up for any Part of Medicare because you will face a tax penalty.
 You must discontinue contributions to your HSA 6 months before you apply to enroll in Part A—but you can apply for Part A up to three months before you want it to begin.